Metafiction: Forms

-Explicit/implicit metafiction
+Explicit and implicit

 Explicit metafiction is identifiable through its use of clear metafictional elements on the surface of a text.
 It comments on its own artificiality and is quotable.
 Explicit metafiction is described as a mode of telling.
 An example would be a narrator explaining the process of creating the story they are telling.

 Rather than commenting on the text, implicit metafiction foregrounds the medium or its status as an artifact through various, for example disruptive, techniques such as metalepsis.
 It relies more than other forms of metafiction on the reader's ability to recognize these devices to evoke a metafictional reading.
 Implicit metafiction is described as a mode of showing.

-Direct/indirect metafiction
+Direct and indirect

 Direct metafiction establishes a reference within the text one is just reading.
 In contrast to this, indirect metafiction consists in metareferences external to this text, such as reflections on other specific literary works or genres (as in parodies) and general discussions of an aesthetic issue.
 Since there is always a relationship between the text in which indirect metafiction occurs and the referenced external texts or issues, indirect metafiction always impacts the text one is reading, albeit in an indirect way.

-Critical/non-critical metafiction
+Critical and non-critical

 Critical metafiction aims to find the artificiality or fictionality of a text in some critical way, which is frequently done in postmodernist fiction.
 Non-critical metafiction does not criticize or undermine the artificiality or fictionality of a text and can, for example, be used to "suggest that the story one is reading is authentic".

-Generally media-centred/truth- or fiction-centred metafiction
+Media-centred and truth- or fiction-centred

 While all metafiction somehow deals with the medial quality of fiction or narrative and is thus generally media-centred, in some cases there is an additional focus on the truthfulness or inventiveness (fictionality) of a text, which merits mention as a specific form.
 The suggestion of a story being authentic (a device frequently used in realistic fiction) would be an example of (non-critical) truth-centred metafiction.

-Examples

-Laurence Sterne, The Life and Opinions of Tristram Shandy, Gentleman

-In this scene Tristram Shandy, the eponymous character and narrator of the novel, foregrounds the process of creating literature as he interrupts his previous thought and begins to talk about the beginnings of books.
-The scene evokes an explicitly metafictional response to the problem (and by addressing a problem of the novel one is just reading but also a general problem, the excerpt is thus an example of both direct and indirect metafiction, which may additionally be classified as generally media-centred, non-critical metafiction).
-Through the lack of context to this sudden change of topic (writing a book is not a plot point, nor does this scene take place at the beginning of the novel, where such a scene might be more willingly accepted by the reader) the metafictional reflection is foregrounded.
-Additionally, the narrator addresses readers directly, thereby confronting readers with the fact that they are reading a constructed text.